jvalenzuela/atform/doc/source/auto.rst

 functionality in testgen unnecessary; external content can be imported using existing Python features.

-The alarms.csv file attached to this PDF is a sample export containing alarm messages.
+The :file:`alarms.csv` file attached to this PDF is a sample export containing alarm messages.
 The example script below reads the csv file and creates some tests including alarm messages from the csv file.
 The script and csv file need to reside in the same folder to work properly.